jorisvervuurt/JVSDisplayOTron/README.md

 ## Hardware requirements

-* [Raspberry Pi](https://www.raspberrypi.org/help/what-is-a-raspberry-pi/) (tested on a Pi 2 Model B only, but should work on all previous models)
+* [Raspberry Pi](https://www.raspberrypi.org/help/what-is-a-raspberry-pi/) (tested on a Pi 2 Model B only, but should work on all previous models supported by the Display-O-Tron model you're using)
 * Pimoroni [Display-O-Tron 3000](http://shop.pimoroni.com/products/displayotron-3000) or [Display-O-Tron HAT](http://shop.pimoroni.com/products/display-o-tron-hat)

 ## Installation